-As you explore your legal options, you may hear that car accident attorneys will offer to represent you “on contingency.”
-What does it mean to be represented on contingency, and why is it something that you might want to explore?
+As you explore your legal options, you may hear that car accident attorneys in San Diego will offer to represent you “on contingency.”
+What does it mean to have contingency representation, and why is it something that you might want to explore?
 A quick look at the answer reveals this is a helpful option that may open many doors for accident victims.

 Contingency Representation Explained

 Some attorneys choose to offer contingency representation instead.
-When an attorney “represents you on contingency,” it means they do not require the payment of any fees upfront or over time.
+When an attorney offers contingency representation it means they do not require the payment of any fees upfront or over time.
 Instead, you agree with the attorney that you will provide them with a certain percentage from the total of any award you receive through litigation.
 If your attorneys can’t come through with a victory for you, their fee is $0 — you owe them nothing apart from routine expenses incurred in executing your case.

 The benefit of contingency representation is immediately apparent; it opens the door to exploring legal recourse after a car accident without putting your entire financial well-being at risk.
 With many people living paycheck to paycheck and an increased rate of unemployment, the thought of pursuing legal representation is often far away when accidents happen.
 Although the removal of your financial risk from the equation is the most important benefit, it’s not the only one.